Insight to help you focus on what really matters

 How do you engage learners who are short on time?

-Lack of time is one of the most cited barriers to learning — but it’s rarely the whole story.
-Engagement depends just as much on relevance, focus, and support as it does on availability.
+Lack of time is one of the most cited barriers to learning and professional development, but time management is rarely the whole story.
+Engagement depends just as much on learner motivation, relevance, focus, and support as it does on availability.

 Nav uncertainty_web